 What evidence do I need when applying?

 When applying for DSA, you need to provide medical evidence from a specialist healthcare provider.
 This medical evidence should contain details of your cystic fibrosis and the nature of your health.
 It should also briefly explain how this impacts you and your ability to study.
-Speak to your Cystic Fibrosis Social Worker / Specialist if you have one.
+Speak to your CF Social Worker/Specialist if you have one.
 You may decide to also use your CF annual review feedback letter as evidence if this accurately reflects your current health.

 What happens after I apply?

 Once your eligibility for DSA is confirmed, you may be asked to contact an assessment centre to work out what help you need (a Study Needs Assessment).
 This is an informal meeting that will help identify what support you need based on your individual needs.
 After the assessment, you’ll get a report listing equipment and other support you can get to help you while studying.

 A Study Needs Assessment can seem daunting, but it is important to remember that at this stage, you have already been awarded DSA.
 An assessment is not a test, the specialist assessor is there to establish how much extra support you need while studying, not to make it harder for you to get help.